Aleksander Heintalu

-Aleksander Heintalu (also known as Vigala Sass; until 1974, Aleksander Rassadkin; 31 May 1941 – 19 August 2015) was an Estonian agriculturist.
-He was more known by his practices in alternative medicine, and his following and popularization of Estonian neopaganism.
+Aleksander Heintalu (also known as Vigala Sass; until 1974, Aleksander Rassadkin; 31 May 1941 – 19 August 2015) was an Estonian agriculturist, who, in addition to his botanical knowledge, spent time examining herbs in Siberia and the Far East..
+He practiced herbalism and alternative medicine.
+He was also known for his participation in and popularization of Estonian neopaganism.
 He was born in Tartu.
-In 1981 he graduated from Estonian Agricultural Academy.
+In 1981, he graduated from the Estonian University of Life Sciences, then known as the Estonian Agricultural Academy.